 “Michael, it is—beautiful.
 I can think of no better word.”

 “Go raibh maith agat.
 It tested me brain, an’ the next one shall be better.”

-Here is a scene from Fire & Silk, where Owen and his stalwart sons are traveling from their home in Inishowen to the home of his brother in (now) Donegal:
+Here is a scene from Fire & Silk (to be re-released), where Owen and his stalwart sons are traveling from their home in Inishowen to the home of his brother in (present-day) Donegal:

 A curious procession moved south, beyond Snow Mountain.
 It bore slightly west, away from the worst of the foothills in the high pastureland.
 In front rode a quiet redheaded man on a black stallion.
 He turned his head often to gaze at the woman next to him, one whose long, dark hair lifted like wings around her face.

 He turned in the saddle to glance at his companions.
 Behind him, there rolled and rattled a vehicle borrowed from the poetry of the filí, bards of the kings.
 The man in the chariot was large and heavy browed, and he shouted out to a brace of strong horses as he guided the vehicle around a rocky outcropping or a small gully.
 Beside him sat a shapely little woman, her deeply black hair swept up with a large ivory bodkin, her eyes sometimes on the driver and sometimes gazing ahead.

 Behind the chariot, three very large men sat astride horses, shouting and laughing, sometimes singing.
 And in the rear walked six packhorses.
 This was the caravan of Owen, King of Inishowen, who traveled to meet his own brother for the first time.

 I hope you will read the Twilight of Magic and the Dawn of Ireland novels . . . if not for the love stories, then for the evolution of a complex man, the character known as Owen Sweeney MacNeill.